smdurjoy/smdurjoy/README.md

 ### Hi there, I'm DurJoy - [smdurjoy][website] 👋

-- I'm Currently working as a full stack web developer.
+- I'm currently working as a full stack web developer.
 - Always ready to take new opportunities and challenges 💪
   - Express - Laravel 😍
   - React - jQuery 🥰